pingcap/tidb-operator/docs/operation-guide.md

     * Storage

-        The variables `pd.storageClassName` and `tikv.storageClassName` in `values.yaml` are used to set `StorageClass` of pd and tikv,their default setting are `local-storage` with minimal size.
+        The variables `pd.storageClassName` and `tikv.storageClassName` in `values.yaml` are used to set `StorageClass` of PD and TiKV,their default setting are `local-storage` with minimal size.
         If you don't want to use the default `StorageClass` or your Kubernetes cluster does not support `local-storage` class, please execute the following command to find an available `StorageClass` and select the ones you want to provide to TiDB cluster.

         ```shell